TheoBIET/BBA-Bot/README.md

 * A lot of **configurable** options and EXP system!
 * Around 50 commands (**music, moderation, random image, miscellaneous,...**)!

 Regularly, new commands and updates are added.
 If you have troubles, contact me via Discord.
-I will try to fix the problem as soon as possible.
+I will try to fix the problem fastly
 <img src="https://cdn.discordapp.com/attachments/685246279495712889/816680717169721374/unknown.png" alt="?about">

 I tried to be original in the 'design' of the bot with well-worked embeds, such as the statistics system which is really complete